utyvert/GPT-songwriter/README.md

-# cryptoWatch
+# GPT-songwriter

-Visualize Crypto prices.
-Uses CoinMarketCap and CryptoNews API.
-Made with React.
+Use GPT-3 to write songs with custom parameters.
+Utilizes OpenAI's GPT-3 and React.